 And that'll be a slap upside the head for a while, but they will find a way to ignore it and revert to their false reality, their little dream world in which they live, and continue to try to make what they hope happens the reality down the road.

-All right, back we are on the Rush Limbaugh program here for the Limbaugh Institute for advanced conservative studies.
+All right, back we are on the Rush Limbaugh program here for the Limbaugh Institute for Advanced Conservative Studies.

 A couple of things here.

-There's uh I don't know if you people have heard about this.
+I don't know if you people have heard about this.

 Clinton didn't want to hit to his approval numbers.

-Uh he was convinced we could be had because we had lost the stomach for casualties.
+He was convinced we could be had because we had lost the stomach for casualties.

 What do they want with Somalia?

-Uh it's why they were in the Sudan, and it's why they were in Afghanistan.
+It's why they were in the Sudan, and it's why they were in Afghanistan.

-Uh they certainly thrived under the Taliban in Afghanistan because there was no state government.
+They thrived under the Taliban in Afghanistan because there was no state government.

-It was it was it was a stateless country, if you will, and that's where Al-Qaeda and a lot of terrorist organizations actually thrive.
+And that's where Al-Qaeda and a lot of terrorist organizations actually thrive.

 The effort to get back into Mogadishu is precisely because it's now stateless.

-I mean, it didn't have much of a cohesive government anyway, a bunch of warlords running around starving their people as always.
+It didn't have much of a cohesive government anyway, a bunch of warlords running around starving their people as always.

 So Mogadishu has fallen to Al-Qaeda.

-Uh they have been kicked out of Afghanistan.
+They have been kicked out of Afghanistan.

 This is so good.

-Why in the I don't understand what these people don't get about this.
+Why in the, I don't understand what these people don't get about this.

 They can't win.